-Overall, we find racial and ethnic disparities in traffic stops, field interviews, no-action encounters, and frisks conducted by MPD, with robust disparities in police encounters with Black residents compared to white residents of Milwaukee.
-IOARS documentation standards have continued to improve in 2022, with documentation of IOARS for frisks notably higher than for previous years but continuing to be deficient specifically with white stop subjects as compared to Black or Hispanic/Latino stop subjects.
+Overall, using the methodology required by the Settlement Agreement, we find racial and ethnic disparities in traffic stops, field interviews, and frisks conducted by MPD, with robust disparities in police encounters with Black residents compared to white residents of Milwaukee.
+IOARS documentation standards have continued to improve in 2023 with the exception of documentation of IOARS for frisks with Hispanic/Latino stop subjects.
+Documentation of IOARS for frisks in 2023 was notably higher than for previous years for white stop subjects.

-These results represent a fourth year of analysis of police encounters in Milwaukee.
-Stop rate disparities and disparity in the likelihood of a frisk, controlling for known predictors, have been found for all four years when comparing the experiences of Black and white individuals encountered by police.
-Current findings from police encounters in 2022 indicate no disparities in whether and how police interact with Hispanic/Latino residents and white residents of Milwaukee.
-These results indicate the changes to policy, training, and procedures being implemented by the Milwaukee Police Department in response to the Settlement Agreement have not yet resulted in significant improvements in racial and ethnic disparities in police encounters with members of the public.
+These results represent a fifth year of analysis of police encounters in Milwaukee.
+Stop rate disparities for traffic stops, field interviews, and disparity in the likelihood of a frisk, controlling for known predictors, have been found for all five years when comparing the experiences of Black and white individuals encountered by police.
+Current findings from police encounters in 2023 indicate no racial disparities in no-action encounters; current findings also do not indicate disparities in whether and how police interact with Hispanic/Latino residents and white residents of Milwaukee.
+While these findings show some improvements to equity in police actions, work remains to understand and reduce racial disparities in police interactions with community members in Milwaukee.